dlareau/puzzlehunt_server/README.md

    * ```CREATE USER 'hunt'@'localhost' IDENITFIED BY 'wrongbaa';```
    * ```GRANT ALL PRIVILEGES ON puzzlehunt_db.* TO 'hunt'@'localhost' WITH GRANT OPTION;```
 * run ```python manage.py migrate``` to have django configure the database
-* then run ```python manage.py runserver 8080``` to start a server at http://127.0.0.1:8080/ (this will be replaced with apache in the production version)
+* then run ```python manage.py runserver 8080``` to start a server at http://127.0.0.1:8080/ (this will be replaced with nginx in the production version)

 Project Details: